When you purchase through links on our site, we may earn an affiliate commission at no extra cost to you.

 Choose a sunny position

 Mini greenhouses work best with at least 5–6 hours of direct sunlight per day.
-A south-facing wall often works particularly well, as it reflects heat and provides shelter from prevailing winds.
+A south-facing wall often works particularly well, as it reflects heat and provides shelter from prevailing winds, but a West facing wall also works well.

 Use shelter from wind